Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/commandline-option.md

 > [!WARNING]
 > **-batchmode** and **-nographics** options don't work with Unity Render Streaming.

-Command line arguments are evaluated when initializing the [**StreamingManager**](streaming-management.md) component.
-When command line arguments are evaluated in the **StreamingManager** component, it overrides the settings specified in the [Settings Window](settings.md).
+Command line arguments are evaluated when initializing the [**SignalingManager**](streaming-management.md) component.
+When command line arguments are evaluated in the **SignalingManager** component, it overrides the settings specified in the [Settings Window](settings.md).
 If you wish to ignore the command line options, specify **Evaluate command line arguments** off in the SignalingManager inspector.
 If a command line arguments contain invalid values, the contents of the configuration window are evaluated, instead of the arguments of the command line.

 Use a command line with the following arguments to start your standalone app.